The character of the total power operation: The additive total power operation applied to abelian groups

+The conjugate of a transitive subgroup is transitive and $A \wr (\Sigma_i \times \Sigma_j)$ is not transitive, thus the intersection cannot be all of $M$.

-\begin{lemma}\mylabel{genstricklandlemma} There exists an injective map $\E(BA \wr \Sigma_{p^k})/J_{} \lra{} \Prod{{M \in \Fam{A \wr \Sigma_{p^k}}}}\E(BM)/I_{M}$. \end{lemma} \begin{proof} We first need to show that the map exists, which is proven as in \myref{compatibletransferideal} using the fact that $M$ is a transitive subgroup.
-Since $\E(BA \wr \Sigma_{p^k})/J$ is a finitely generated free $\E$-module we may check this after applying the character map.
+Since $\E(BA \wr \Sigma_{p^k})/J$ is a finitely generated free $\E$-module (Proposition 5.3 in \cite{genstrickland}), we may check injectivity after applying the character map.
 This allows us to check the claim on class functions, where it follows immediately from the construction of $\Fam{A \wr \Sigma_{p^k}}$. \end{proof}

-There are two natural maps that we may now consider between $M$ and $M\wr \Sigma_{p^k}$.
+We now consider two maps between $M$ and $M\wr \Sigma_{p^k}$.
 The first is the composite

 and the second is the composite